 Disability Access

 Syracuse University celebrates and supports disability as a culture and identity – it offered the nation’s first disability studies program.
-The disability access team promotes the full inclusion of campus members and visitors in classrooms, workspaces, and event venues through its equity-minded reasonable accommodations process, and through access consultations and professional development offerings.
+The disability access team promotes the full inclusion of campus members and visitors in classrooms, workspaces, and event venues through its reasonable accommodations process, and through access consultations and professional development offerings.

 Understanding Disability Access